 The liability risks associated with owning leased real estate and apartment property can be enormous.
 Keeping up with activities of tenants, their guests, building maintenance, contractors, and building management is nearly impossible.
 Therefore, carrying general liability insurance on these properties is critical to your overall risk management strategy.
 Not only does it protect you against a wide range of potential lawsuits, it even defends you against fraudulent claims.

-Landlord general liability insurance protects you against claims of bodily injury or property damage arising from a 3rd party such as a tenant, a tenant’s guest, a tenant's customer, a contractor, or even someone that isn’t doing business with you.
+Landlord general liability insurance protects building owners against claims of bodily injury or property damage arising from a 3rd party such as a tenant, a tenant's guest, a tenant's customer, a contractor, or even someone that isn't doing business with you at all.

-Due to the nature of commercial real estate and the wide variety of activity that happens on premises, claims situations vary widely.
+Due to the nature of commercial real estate and the wide variety of activity that happens on these locations, claims situations vary widely.

 Common claim examples:

 1) Maintenance issues causing damage to a tenant or a tenant’s property.

 2) Slip & falls on premises and parking lots